JimmyHHua/Attention_ocr/README.md

 ![](https://img.shields.io/badge/Attention-Ocr-orange.svg) ![](https://img.shields.io/badge/pytorch-v1.0.0-brightgreen.svg)
 # Attention OCR in Pytorch
-This repository implements the the encoder and decoder model with attention model for OCR in pytorch, and its arithmetic is based on the papaer <[Attention-based Extraction of Structured Information from Street View Imagery](https://arxiv.org/pdf/1704.03549.pdf)>.
+This repository implements the the encoder and decoder model with attention model for OCR in pytorch, and its arithmetic is based on the paper <[Attention-based Extraction of Structured Information from Street View Imagery](https://arxiv.org/pdf/1704.03549.pdf)>.

 ⛳️ **Network Framework:**